onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "Opportunists are promoted, realists are co-opted, idealists are frightened and radicals are shot." - [Heather Marsh](https://www.goodreads.com/quotes/7996445-opportunists-are-promoted-realists-are-co-opted-idealists-are-frightened-and)
 Draw a circle on your forehead and then makeup yourself like the joker and ask - why so serious and hold the camera and laugh - lets put a target on that face - you think this is dangerous for me?
 I think the status quo is dangerous for everyone
-    use a match cut multiple times as I'm putting on the white paint while talking the preamble before "why so serious" white paint joker
+    use a match cut multiple times as I'm putting on the white paint while talking the preamble before "why so serious" “Why so serious” with the pie on the face instead of paint white paint joker
         https://www.kuku-bg.com/?term=&s=%D0%B1%D0%BE%D1%8F+%D0%B1%D1%8F%D0%BB%D0%B0&post_type=product&taxonomy=product_cat
         https://maps.app.goo.gl/8hZCVczuyZ5UL3XV7